File this one under “ideas that took a while to become mainstream”.

 renderer = "rgl"whenrglis available, with transparent wireframes replacing the previous perspective plots.

 All of this has also prompted a broader cleanup of the public-facing material around the packages.
-The package gallery is being refreshed in parallel so that examples, documentation, vignettes, and issue links are easier to find once the CRAN-facing APIs are public.
+The Gallery of Code is being refreshed in parallel so that examples, documentation, vignettes, and issue links are easier to find once the CRAN-facing APIs are public.
 My research and CV pages have also been updated so that software, papers, books, and replication material are less scattered across the web.
-This may sound like housekeeping, but for open research software it is not a minor detail.
+This may sound like housekeeping, but for open research software it is no minor detail.
 If people cannot find the work, access working examples, understand what is current, or report a problem when they find one, the software is less useful than it ought to be.

 npon CRANnpRmpion CRANcrson CRAN- The package gallery